-Most meals are never complete without a salad.
-I could never eat pelau without a salad (and even a coleslaw); a macaroni pie must be accompanied with a load of salad at the side… and… I can go on.
+Most meals are never complete without a salad, like this tropical fusion salad.
+I could never eat pelau without a salad (and even a coleslaw); a macaroni pie must be accompanied with a load of salad at the side... and...
+I can go on.
 However, salads can be a main dish especially when I want a light but nutritious meal.
 This salad, I call it my tropical fusion salad, was meant to complement my latest steamed fish recipe and a side of baked potato.
-It was a simple, but remarkably filling meal – mostly because I had a lot of chewing to do because of the vegetables.
+It was a simple, but remarkably filling meal - mostly because I had a lot of chewing to do because of the vegetables.

 An Easy to Digest Salad

 Needless to say, chewing is important when it comes to digesting raw vegetables.
 I heard that one needs to chew vegetables at least 20 times per bite to ensure the vegetables (in its raw form) is properly digested.
 Imagine that.
 Well, I can't say if I chewed each bite 20 times or less, but I can say that this salad was surprisingly delicious.
 And I felt great after eating the meal.
 This salad also include vegetables that are easy to digest.
 It includes celery and carrots.
 Such a combination of ingredients helps create a healthy, balanced and delicious meal.

 A Salad with a Trini Style Dressing

 Maybe it was the fish steamed in chadon beni butter, or the chadon beni dressing for the salad.
 Or it was both, but the chadon beni dressing helped bring out the tropical flavours in this salad.
 The recipe for the dressing is included in the recipe, if you like adding a bit of dressing to your salads.
 This salad is for everyone, with a little bit of the tropics and a little bit of Italy in it from the parmesan cheese and black olives used.
 The ingredients for the salad are available where ever you live.
 So here is my tropical fusion recipe with a chadon beni dressing.
 Enjoy!